ChannelApe/channelape-docs/data-flows/transfer-orders/README.md

 </details>

-### Partial Receipts, Short Shipment, Quality Control, Damages
+### Partial Receipts, Short Shipment, Quality Control Adjustments, Damages

 The transfer order is shipped 5 units short and multiple receipts are created throughout the receiving process.